-The Library has more than 400,000 physical items in its collection, bolstered by online access to downloadable e-books, audiobooks and music.
-The Library also provides free access to dozens of online research tools.
+The Library has more than 400,000 physical items in its collection and we offer access to a wide variety of downloadable ebooks, audiobooks and music and access to dozens of digital research tools.

-Kitsap Regional Library is governed by a five member Board of Trustees.
-Board members are appointed by the Kitsap County Board of Commissioners and serve five-year terms.
+Kitsap Regional Library is governed by a five-member Board of Trustees appointed by the Kitsap County Board of Commissioners to serve five-year terms.
 The Board sets policy for the library system and hires and holds accountable the Library Director, who oversees the day-to-day operations of the Library.

-Tax limitations, growth in library use and rising costs have made it harder for the Library to provide high-quality service.
 The Kitsap Regional Library Foundation raises, manages and allocates funds to support library programs that benefit all the communities in Kitsap.
-Donations to the Foundation are tax deductible.
+Donations to the Foundation are tax-deductible.

-Friends of the Library groups are organized at most library branches to promote the libraries in their communities.
+Friends of the Library groups are organized at most library locations.
 Through fundraising events such as book sales, Friends groups raise money for items not in the Library's budget.
-If you are looking for a way to get involved in your community and if you love your library, consider joining the Friends group that supports your branch.
+If you are looking for a way to get involved in your community and if you love your library, consider joining the Friends group that supports your location.